HackCommander/hackcommander.github.io/_posts/2023-03-06-reflected-xss-bypassing-redirect-due-to-javascript-function.md

 [Httpx](https://github.com/projectdiscovery/httpx) is a multi-purpose HTTP toolkit allow to run multiple probers.
 In this case, the input of httpx is a list of subdomains and the output is a list of subdomains that have an http service in any of the ports given as a parameter.
 Also it shows some additional information about the service such as the title, the detected technologies... that I have specified in the parameters to be displayed.

-**This domain is one of the most important domains of the company in question**, so it could also be obtained by googling the name of the company without the need to use any specific subdomain discovery tool.
+**This domain is one of the most important domains of the company**, so it could also be obtained by googling the name of the company without the need to use any specific subdomain discovery tool.

 <div id='section-id-2'/>
 ## 2. Vulnerability discovery